What's the best AI language learning app in 2024?

 • When replying, it often won't ask you a question to keep the conversation flowing.
 Or it will ask three questions at once - too many for someone learning a language!
 This can be improved with careful instructions, but these instructions are often forgotten after a certain number of messages.

 • Most learners want to practice speaking and listening.
-Whilst the voice technology is far better than Alexa and other older tools, the accents in most languages have an American twang - they don't often sound native.
+Whilst the voice technology is far better than Alexa and other older tools, the accents in most languages don't sound native and instead have an American twang.

 • When learning a language, the ability to read what you've just heard is extremely helpful.
 But if you turn on speaking mode, you cannot see the text.
 Nor can you click on words or sentences to see translations.